mhaidarhanif/rewinds/README.md

 ## Prisma ORM and Database Connection

 It's up to you which database/DBMS you want to use with the app.
 This repo is suited to use either your own MySQL instance or MySQL on PlanetScale.
-But don't use SQLite because it doesn't have `@db.Text` annotation and `model`.createMany()` function.
+But don't use SQLite because it doesn't have `@db.Text` annotation and `model.createMany()` function.

 For example: